 We carry the higher quality Turmeric “Fingers” which are appendages that are separated from the main rhizome (which are the elongated horizontal subterranean plant stems that produce roots below and shoots above).
 These are then broken into 1” to 3” lengths.
 The “fingers” possess a greater curcumin content (in essence better coloring), more flavor (because of their higher volatile oil) and this provides an enhanced quality Turmeric for grinding.

 Our top quality Turmeric contains 5%-6% curcuminoids (a group of yellow pigments) of which curcumin is the primary pigment.
 Curcumin gives the rhizome its orangish yellow coloring and this color level is also an indication of its quality.
 Turmeric is traded world-wide based on its curcumin content.
-Be careful when handling this as it will stain hands, cooking utensils and even your clothes.
+Be careful when handling this, as it will stain hands, cooking utensils and even your clothes.

-Use with beans, chicken, eggs, fish, meat, rice and spinach.
-Works well in combination with cilantro, coriander, cumin, fennel seed, ginger, mustard seeds, paprika and pepper.
+Turmeric works well in combination with cilantro, coriander, cumin, fennel seed, ginger, mustard seeds, paprika and pepper.

 Some of the more popular recipes with Turmeric include African Vegetable Stew, Shrimp Garam Masala, Amritsari Chole and Rajma.

 The Authentic India Spice Guide